drpatrik/combatris/README.md

-# COMBATRIS - A Tetris clone
+# COMBATRIS - A clone of an old classic

 ![screenshots](screenshots/combatris-splash.png)
 ![screenshots](screenshots/combatris-marathon.png)
 ![screenshots](screenshots/combatris-battle.png)

-A C++ implementation of Tetris.
+A C++17 implementation of and old classic.
 Combatris has been tested and works under Windows 10 (x64 only), OSX 10.12/10.13/10.14, Raspian GNU/Linux 9 (stretch) and Ubuntu 16.04

 Features Combatris, Marathon, Sprint, Ultra Battle campaigns in single and multiplayer mode: